Geekdude/Geekdude.github.io/_posts/2020-04-12-sourdough-bread.md

 Then I let it rise in the proofing box for another 2 to 4 hours until it has risen.
 Then I preheat the oven and bake the bread.
+I spray the top of the bread with water (olive oil could also be used) and cut slits in the dough to let the air escape as it rises.
 I usually start the oven off at 500°F for the first ten minutes to help the bread rise quickly.
 Then I reduce the temperature to 425°F and add aluminum foil to prevent the crust from hardening as much as it finishes cooking for 15 to 20 more minutes.